joequery/PHP-Regex-Class/readme.txt

 Regex::getDescription($type)
 Description: returns a string describing $type

-You’ll see in the source code that there are two private arrays. $pattern takes the form “type” => “regexpattern”, while $description takes the form “type” => “description”. $description is where these strings are pulled from.***
+You'll see in the source code that there are two private arrays. $pattern takes the form “type” => “regexpattern”, while $description takes the form “type” => “description”. $description is where these strings are pulled from.***

 If you use this class for form processing, it will be useful to get a nicely formatted description of the pattern type.
 Example: